Fractal Burning: The Lethal Voltage Risk and Safer Alternatives

 Preparing The Wood Burner Tools

-Preparing the wood burner tools is a crucial step in creating a fractal wood burner.
-Understanding the wood-burning tools and preparing the tips can significantly impact the outcome of the project.
-Let’s delve into the important aspects of getting the wood burner tools ready for the process.
+Preparing the wood burner tools is a crucial step.
+Understanding the tools and preparing the tips can significantly impact the outcome of the project.
+For fractal-style patterns, a low-voltage pyrography pen or soldering iron with a fine-line tip is the correct choice — not a high-voltage transformer setup.

 Understanding Wood Burning Tools